GD doesn't make the cut: Three ways that non-differentiability affects neural network training: Experiments with the LASSO penalty:

 \section{Experiments with the LASSO penalty:}

 In this section, we provide a table describing the percentage of parameters having absolute values less than $10^{-5}$ as a function of the algorithm used, and the strength of regularization.
-We also provide the code to re-create our plots.
+We also show a plot of the $L_1$ norms using a different seed (or a different weight initialization) which shows that the $L_1$ norm of the final solution is sensitive to the weight initialization making interpretability of the solution a moot point.
 The code is GPT generated and validated for correctness